thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 ## Differentiation

-The Good Docs Project templates undergo a rigorous review process, they are backed by research, and they are freely available for anyone to use.
+The Good Docs Project templates:

+* Build upon best practices developed in the technical writing industry.
+* Conduct original primary research if possible, and draw upon academic research where available.
+* Undergo a rigorous review process, by our community of technical writers.

 Our key differentiator is: **Best Practice**.

 We hope that our templates can become industry standards and models for quality and excellence.

+Our templates are free to use under [an open license](https://thegooddocsproject.dev/licenses/).

 ## Document history